1912–13 Georgia Bulldogs basketball team

-The 1912–13 Georgia Bulldogs basketball team represented the University of Georgia during the 1912–13 college men's basketball season.
-The team captain of the 1912–13 season was D.W.
-Johnston.
+The 1912–13 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1912–13 NCAA men's basketball season.
+Led by first-year head coach Howell Peacock, the Bulldogs compiled an overall record of 10–1 with a mark of 7–0 in conference play.
+The team captain was D. W. Johnston.